 They will tell you if you should take the person to the hospital.
 They will also tell you how to do any first aid that can be given before you get to the hospital.

 This is a free and confidential service.
 All local poison control centers in the United States use this national number.
 You should call if you have any questions about poisoning or poison prevention.
 It does NOT need to be an emergency.
 You can call for any reason, 24 hours a day, 7 days a week.

-The health care provider will measure and monitor the patient's vital signs, including temperature, pulse, breathing rate, and blood pressure.
-Symptoms will be treated as appropriate.
-Some or all of the following procedures may be performed:
+The health care provider will measure and monitor the person's vital signs, including temperature, pulse, breathing rate, and blood pressure.
+The wound will be soaked in a cleaning solution and any remaining debris will be removed.
+Symptoms will be treated.
+Some or all of these procedures may be performed:

 - Breathing support, including oxygen, tube through the mouth into the throat, and breathing machine